- Getting there and getting around

-The Mount Tibrogargan circuit walk leads around the base of the peak and allows for great views of the Glass House Mountains.
-Photo courtesy of Ross Naumann.
+The Mount Tibrogargan circuit walk is a great walk for families.
+It leads around the base of the peak and provides good views of the mountain.
+Photo: Ross Naumann, NPRSR volunteer.

 Essentials to bring

-- For walking, wear suitable shoes, sunscreen, a hat and long-sleeved shirt.
+- For bushwalking: suitable shoes, sunscreen, a hat and long-sleeved shirt.

-For your safety, walk in Glass House Mountains National Park in daylight hours only.
+For your safety, it is recommended you visit Glass House Mountains National Park in daylight hours only.

 Domestic animals are not permitted in Glass House Mountains National Park.

 The Glass House Mountains area has a mild, subtropical climate.
 The average daily temperature range is 18°C to 28°C in summer and 11°C to 20°C in winter.
 For more information see the tourism information links.